getsolus/solus-site.github.io/content/blog/2018-08-10-summertime-solus.md

 ## Summertime Solus Hackfest

 For those that missed our announcements of last week's Hackfest, you can watch it via the video embedded below.
-Most of this roundup will cover the work that has been done since the last roundup (in the specific sections in this blog) as well as the Hackfest however, so if you don't want to sit through the **10 hours of content**, feel free to just keep reading.
+Most of this roundup will cover the work that has been done since the last roundup (in the specific sections in this blog) as well as the Hackfest, so if you don't want to sit through the **10 hours of content**, feel free to just keep reading.

 {{<youtube "6d40jbAKEcs">}}